Decomposing Body Found In Basement Of Feltonville Home Identified As Missing New York Woman

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) — A decomposing body found in the basement of a home in the Feltonville section of Philadelphia has been identified as a missing woman from New York.
-Police say 50-year-old Vianela Tavera was shot in the head and a suspect is in custody.
+PHILADELPHIA (CBS) — A decomposing body found in the basement of a home in the Feltonville section of Philadelphia has been identified as a Vianela Tavera, a missing woman from New York.
+Police say the 50-year-old mother of 5 was shot in the head.
+A suspect, Luis Negron-Martinez of Philadelphia, is in custody.

 Investigators had been searching for Tavera after she was reported missing last week.

 A suspect in Tavera’s death is currently in custody in Virginia.
-Fairfax police stopped 38-year-old Luis Negron-Martinez, of Philadelphia, on July 30 for driving Tavera’s Acura SUV.
+Fairfax police stopped 38-year-old Negron-Martinez on July 30 for driving Tavera’s Acura SUV.
 Police say they also found he was in possession of a 9mm gun.

 Investigators then contacted Philadelphia detectives following his arrest.